lifecompartmentalized/lifecompartmentalized.github.io/content/posts/shuteyedoll.md

 Just as I should be

-The shut eye doll
+A shut eye doll

 <br>

 All dressed up

-Silk and lace
+Florals and lace

 No motive